jonathanwilsonami/TypePrism/README.rst

 ***************************************************************************
-rmti - An AI application that determines your Myers-Briggs Type Indicator.
+TypePrism - An AI application that determines your Myers-Briggs Type Indicator.
 ***************************************************************************

 Description